-Overhead costs associated with facilities, IT and certain depreciation related to noncloud-based infrastructure are allocated to cost of revenues and operating expenses based on headcount.
-Depreciation related to our cloud-based infrastructure hardware equipment is classified as cost of subscription revenues.
+Overhead costs associated with office facilities, IT and certain depreciation related to noncloud-based infrastructure are allocated to cost of revenues and operating expenses based on headcount.
+Facility costs associated with our data centers as well as depreciation related to our cloud-based infrastructure hardware equipment are classified as cost of subscription revenues.